phurwicz/hover/docs/pages/tutorial/t4-annotator-dataset-interaction.md

 > `Annotator` is an `explorer` which provides a map of your data colored by labels.
 >
-> :speedboat: Let's walk through its components and how they interact with the `SupervisableDataset`.
+> :speedboat: Let's walk through its components and how they interact with the `dataset`.
 >
 > -   {== You will find many of these components again in other `explorer`s. ==}